Self-Sabotage

 While most of us aren’t cutters, we also struggle, lacking proficiency to sooth and communicate.
 We don’t know how to say, “I hurt; I need help.”

 Life is troublesome, to say the least.
 We don’t have the pleasure of sailing on smooth waters.
 We live in calamity, surrounded by violence and stress.
-Too many children suffer.
-Raised in physically and emotionally abuse environments.
+Too many children suffer, raised in physically and emotionally abusive environments.
 Their development is stunted, never building sufficient skills to manage the intense pressures of complex and toxic environments.
 These children, in turn, often grow and pass along the same deficiencies.

 Children that have inadequate tools to regulate elevated physiological arousals will default to maladaptive responses.
 One of these maladaptive defensive responses are self-sabotage.